Thakur Panchanan: Kshtriyasation movement

 In 1906, he attended the provincial conference of the Indian National Congress at Barisal and came in touch with many prominent congress leaders of that time.
 He associated himself with the Indian National Congress and tried to solve different problems of his own backward community.
 However, he soon realized the rigid attitude of the upper-caste Calcutta based congress leaders and understood that they will never help him in the social developmental work.
 He felt that in order to be respected and accepted by the upper-class Hindu society, Rajbanshis must have to be educated and organized.
 He and other Rajbanshi leaders decided to form a platform for this purpose.
 A conference was held on 1 May 1910 in the Rangpur town.
 As a result of that conference, the Kshatriya Samiti (also known as Kshatriya Sabhā) was established for the overall development of his own Rajbanshi community.
 In that conference, it was also decided that they will convey their demands and grievances to the British government by submitting a memorandum.
 In January 1911, a memorandum signed by more than two thousand Rajbanshis was given to the Lieutenant Generals of Assam and Bengal.
-Finally, Rajbanshi leaders got success.
+Finally, Rajbanshi leaders succeeded.
 In the Census Report of 1911, Rajbanshis were included as a separate Hindu caste, named Rajbanshi, with Kshatriya in a bracket.

 In the following years, newly established Kshatriya Sabhā led a strong Kshatriyaisation movement among the Rajbanshi community.
 His association (samity) tried to restore the past glorious heritage of the Rajbanshi Kshatriyas and tried to develop them on the socio-economic front.
 They also contacted other Kshatriyas and Rajputs of North and Western India for the purpose of unity among the Kshatriya people.
 In the third annual conference of the Kshatriya Samiti, he announced the ceremony of upabita (sacred thread) for the Rajbanshis.
 They also asked for the opinion of Hindu pandits in this regard.
 Hindu pandits opined that Rajbanshis were Kshatriyas and they can wear the sacred thread.
 In 1913, his association first arranged a Mahamilan Ceremony at Porolbari in Debiganj on the bank of river Korotaya.
 In this ceremony, Rajbanshis took Kshatriyatwa by wearing a sacred thread (upabita) in the presence of many renowned scholars who came from different parts of India such as Nabadwip, Kolkata, Kamrup, etc. Later Kshatriya Samiti organized many sacred thread-wearing ceremonies (Milankshetras) in different districts of Bengal and Assam.
 Brahminical rituals of wearing sacred thread Upabita (also known as Upanayana ceremony) were performed to convert thousands of Rajbanshi to ‘Kshatriya Rajbanshi’ in the villages of North Bengal.
 Few people from other marginalized communities also converted to Rajbanshi Kshatriya in the converting process.

 During the Census of 1921, Khatriya Samiti again organized Rajbanshis and appealed the census authorities to enroll them as only Kshatriya instead of Rajbanshi Kshatriya.
-Their demand was accepted and finally his Rajbanshi community got the Kshatriya status in the 1921 census.
+Their demand was accepted and finally his Rajbanshi community received Kshatriya status in the 1921 census.